coder-og/SUDO_CAR/README.md

 STEP 1:
-      install rasberry os lite from rasberry imager, enable ssh while installing. connect your pc with pi through ssh. install opencv, picamera2, pigpiod-daemon and ai-edge-litert in  virtual enviourment of python.
+      install rasberry os lite from rasberry imager, enable ssh while installing. connect your pc with pi through ssh. install opencv, picamera2, pygame, pigpiod-daemon and ai-edge-litert in  virtual enviourment of python.
 STEP 2:
       run data_collection.py on pi and record dataset.
       Dataset format should look like this: